Have you ever heard of orange wine?

 Durham has an amazing little wine bar downtown called Bar Brunello.
 The owner, Esteban, is the real deal, having received a “Rising Star Sommelier Award” from the New York-based culinary magazine StarChefs and having trained with the International Sommelier Guild.
 It was here that Nick and I first discovered – and ultimately fell in love with – orange wines.

 First, a little education: I’m sure most of us are familiar with rosé wines and we think of them as a nice middle between a red and white.
-A rosé is wine made from red grapes where the skins are removed during the smashing (maceration) process, which incorporates a little bit of red color into the wine but not enough color to qualify it as a red.
-Essentially, I’ve heard it explained as taking red grapes and processing them the way you would white grapes to make wine.
+A rosé is wine made from red grapes where the skins are removed during the smashing (maceration) process — the same way skins are removed from white grapes when making white wine — incorporating a little bit of red color from the red grape into the wine but not enough color or tannins to qualify it as a red.
+Essentially, I’ve heard it explained as taking red grapes and processing them the way you would process white grapes to make wine.
 Well, orange wines are the opposite: the skins of the white grapes are left on during the maceration process to incorporate more tannins and bigger body into the wine and giving it that “orange” color.
-So, it’s taking white grapes and processing them the way you would red grapes to make wine.
-Orange wines are also called skin contact wines because the color (and flavor/other characteristics) of the wine is dependent on the contact of the skin during the process.
+So, it’s taking white grapes and processing them the way you would process red grapes to make wine.
+Orange wines are also called skin contact wines because the color (and flavor/other characteristics) of the wine is dependent on the contact of the skin during the maceration process.
 Pretty cool, huh?

-Bar Brunello has an awesome series where they choose a theme every few months and offer tastings.
+Bar Brunello has an awesome series where they choose a theme and offer tastings every few months.
 When we saw the orange wine tasting about a month ago, we jumped at the chance to attend and we were NOT disappointed.
 The thing about orange wines is that they can be a little funky.
-Rosés, I think, are typically sweeter and/or on the dryer side but orange wines tend to be more acidic/sweet-sour and actually remind me a little bit of sour beers, so if you’re a fan of sour beers like Nick and I are, then you’ll probably enjoy orange wines!
+Rosés, I think, are typically sweeter and/or on the dryer side but orange wines tend to be more acidic or sweet-sour, and they remind me a little bit of sour beers.
+So, if you’re a fan of sour beers like Nick and I are, then you’ll probably enjoy orange wines!
 Below is a bottle of orange wine we purchased to enjoy at home.

 If you’re intrigued, here are a few more resources on orange wines for you to enjoy: